Engineering facilities

 Electrical power engineering laboratory

-Learn how to design, deploy and maintain sustainable power systems in our electrical power engineering laboratory.
+Gain hands-on skills in power engineering by learning how to design, deploy and maintain sustainable power systems while developing skills in power systems engineering.

 You’ll use the laboratory’s workstations to build and test circuits and conduct experiments using different systems and equipment, including: